forax/write_your_own_java_framework/injector/README.md

   an annotation processor to alleviate that issue.
 - using an API to explicitly register the recipe to get the dependency.

-We will only implement the explicit configuration using 3 methods `register*` (see below).
+We will implement tho later configurations, the classpath scanning and the explicit API.

 ### Our injector